-Burst Mode: Certain telephony applications require that generated DTMF signals be of a specific duration, determined either by the application or by any of the existing exchange transmitter specifications.
+either by the application or by any of the existing exchange transmitter specifications.
 Standard DTMF signal timing can be accomplished by making use of the burst mode.
 The transmitter is capable of issuing symmetric bursts/pauses of predetermined duration.
 This burst/pause duration is 51 ms \pm 1 ms, a standard interval for autodialer and central office applications.
 After the burst/pause has been issued, the appropriate bit is set in the status register, indicating that the transmitter is ready for more data.

-The timing described is available when the DTMF mode has been selected.
-However, when call progress (CP) mode is selected, a secondary burst/pause time is available that extends this interval to 102 ms \pm 2 ms. The extended interval is useful when precise tone bursts of longer than 51 ms duration and 51 ms pause are desired.
+The timing described in the previous paragraph is available when the DTMF mode has been selected.
+However, when call progress (CP) mode is selected, a secondary burst/pause time is available that extends this interval to $102 \text{ ms} \pm 2 \text{ ms}$.
+The extended interval is useful when precise tone bursts of longer than 51 ms duration and 51 ms pause are desired.
 Note that when CP mode and burst mode have been selected, DTMF tones may be transmitted only and not received.
-In applications requiring a nonstandard burst/pause time, use a software timing loop or external timer.
-This provides the timing pulses when the burst mode is disabled by enabling and disabling the transmitter.
+In applications where a nonstandard burst/pause time is desirable, a software timing loop or external timer can be used to provide the timing pulses when the burst mode is disabled by enabling and disabling the transmitter.

-The M-8880 is initialized on powerup sequence with DTMF mode and burst mode selected.
+The M-8888 is initialized on powerup sequence with DTMF mode and burst mode selected.

+Single-Tone Generation:

-Single-Tone Generation: A single-tone mode is available whereby individual tones from the low group or high group can be generated.
+A single-tone mode is available whereby individual tones from the low group or high group can be generated.
 This mode can be used for DTMF test equipment applications, acknowledgment tone generation, and distortion measurements.
-Refer to Table 4 for details.
+Refer to the Control Register B Description below for details.